ImperialCollegeLondon/safedata/build_notes.md

 https://imperialcollegelondon.github.io/safedata/

-These two steps are bundled together in `build_scripts/build_docs.sh`
+These two steps are bundled together in `build_scripts/build_docs.sh`.

+Note that within the normal day-to-day use of the `develop` branch,  you probably **do not have to commit every change** to the `man` and `docs` directories.
+These files are generated automatically, so working with the R and vignette files and only committing documentation changes when you have got a to a stable point is fine.

 ### Linting